IACR/conference-template/README.md

 prior to `"committee": [...]`.
 If you are using this for artifact chairs, don't forget to change the array name to "artifact_chairs".

 ### What's in `papers.json`
 `papers.json` includes the paper IDs, abstracts, titles, authors and their affiliations, pubkey, and number of pages for all accepted papers.
-This file can be generated directly from HotCRP.
+This file can be generated directly from HotCRP: once you have logged in to your HotCRP instance, click on IACR Integration on the right.
+Then on the left side menu, you click Accepted papers and there will be a button to download the accepted papers file.

 ### What's in `program.json`
 `program.json` is the most complicated of the JSON files and is what will fill in `program.php`.
 To keep this explanation brief, `program.json` includes things like days, timeslots, and talks.
 The [IACR program editor](https://www.iacr.org/tools/program/) will guide you through creating your program.
 Unfortunately, non-IACR events cannot use the program editor at this time.